 Jessica is the Director of Writers SA, the peak organisation for writing and literature in South Australia.
 She is undertaking a Master of Fine Arts in Cultural Leadership at NIDA—the National Institute of Dramatic Art—in Sydney.

 With a background in literary festivals, she was formerly Program Manager of Melbourne Writers Festival where she curated and delivered an annual ten-day program of 400 events featuring over 300 Australian and international artists, and was Co-Director of the National Young Writers’ Festival in 2014 & 15, curating a four-day program of 90 events for writers under 35 in Newcastle, New South Wales.
-She was a member of the executive leadership team at Regional Arts Victoria.
+She was a member of the executive leadership team at Regional Arts Victoria as Marketing & Publicity Manager.

 Jessica is an Executive Committee Member of the Arts Industry Council of South Australia, a member of the University of South Australia’s Creative Industries Advisory Panel, and a custodial committee member and former Chairperson of the Kat Muscat Fellowship—a mentorship prize for young writers and editors.
 Jessica was previously Deputy Chair of the Melbourne Festival Shadow Board, a Board Member of SYN Media, and a member of the RMIT School of Creative Writing Programming Advisory Committee.